koordinates/dojo/trunk/docscripts/README.txt

 	subscriber: dojo.doc and any other widget that wishes to be aware of a selection
 	message: {
 		searchKey: id of the docSelectFunction request,
+		pkg: string with the package (require statement) containing the function
 		name: string with name of the function,
 		id: the polymorphic id of the function (maybe be blank, or undefined if the default) }